-Graduate students majoring in Sacred Music and those Music of Music Education majors admitted with conducting as the performance field participate in Symphonic Choir for two semesters and in Master Singers for two semesters.
+Graduate students majoring in Sacred Music and those Master of Music Education majors admitted with conducting as the performance field participate in Symphonic Choir for two semesters and in Master Singers for two to three semesters.
 A half recital in conducting is presented at the culmination of study.
 For Sacred Music majors, the conducting recital is a requirement in addition to the solo recital.

 Williamson Hall 43

 609-921-7100, ext.
 8244